gillyspy/jkuery/kbox/samba/jkuery/www/hidden/readme.md

 Database Access:
 ================
-Database access to the JKUERY dbspace is provided with
+Database access to the JKUERY dbspace is provided.
+You must set the password first and then initialize it.
+You can set the password in the ini file at \\k1000\jkuery\hidden\jkuery.ini.
+The format of the ini file must be:
+[jkuery]
+password=whatever

+Password must be compatible with mysql.
+Some special characters may not be recognized.
+See mysql documentation.

+After it is set you can connect with:
 username: jkuery

-password: <same as the "admin" user's ORG1 password at the time you last applied the kbin>
+password: <set in ini file>
 port:3306
 dbspace: JKUERY

 Data Access component (Data API):